 Adaptations and constraints

-Why do bryophytes succeed in the Arctic environment?
+Why do bryophytes succeed in the arctic?

-Ecophysiological constraints and adaptations of Arctic bryophytes
+Ecophysiological constraints and adaptations of arctic bryophytes

-– Example 1: Plant communities exposed by retreating glaciers in arctic Canada.
+Example 1: Plant communities exposed by retreating glaciers in arctic Canada.

-Moisture and nutrient
+Moisture and nutrients

 Although bryophytes lack tracheids and vessel elements present in vascular plants, many of them possess structures that mimic the vascular tissue of flowering plants.
 Among the acrocarp mosses, a more complex stem can sometimes be found, with cells called hydroids (water-conducting) and stereids (conducting sugar).
 This indicates a certain ability to actively distribute water and carbohydrates.

 In general, bryophytes are able to grow over a wider temperature range than vascular plants, particularly at the low end of the scale.
-Most Bryophytes seem to grow optimally between 15 and 25°C, but can be considerably lower in cold habitats.
-Ceratodon purpureus and Bryum pseudotriquetrum for example hadmaximum rates of net photosynthesis at saturating light levels at approximately 10ºC in East Antarctic populations (Ino 1990).
+Most bryophytes seem to grow optimally between 15 and 25°C, but the lower limit can drop considerably in cold habitats.
+Ceratodon purpureus and Bryum pseudotriquetrum for example had maximum rates of net photosynthesis at saturating light levels at approximately 10ºC in East Antarctic populations (Ino 1990).
 Racomitrium lanuginosum, a cosmopolitan species, had its photosynthetic optimum in high light intensities at 5ºC, with a minimum net gain at -8 to -10ºC (Kallio and Heinonen 1973).
-As bryophytes utilize the metabolic C3 pathway for carbon fixation in photosynthesis, they are adapted to have a net photosynthetic gain at a relatively low temperature and light saturation.
-In fact, some mosses are able to photosynthesize at temperatures well below 0°C, with extremes of photosynthetic activity around -15°C (Glime 2007).
-This enables for example moss to grow at nunataks of Queen Maud Land, Antarctica, where air temperature usually are below 0°C, as long as sufficient water is available (Gjessing & Øvstedal 1989).
+Since bryophytes utilise the metabolic C3 pathway for carbon fixation in photosynthesis, they are adapted to have a net photosynthetic gain at a relatively low temperature and light saturation.
+In fact, some mosses are able to photosynthesise at temperatures well below 0°C, with extremes of photosynthetic activity around -15°C (Glime 2007).
+This enables moss to grow for example at nunataks of Queen Maud Land, Antarctica, where air temperature usually are below 0°C, as long as sufficient water is available (Gjessing & Øvstedal 1989).
 Cold adapted bryophytes seem to survive and thrive at higher temperatures as well but seldom have a net gain at temperatures above 25ºC.
 Rather, they typically become dormant in summer heat and drought.
 Most species, including those from the tropics, seem to be pre-adapted to cold and survive temperatures ranging from -10° to -27° C (for more details see Glime 2007).